Programs : Brochure

 A student's perspective on the program:

 "As I reflect on the most amazing trip that I have ever been on I begin to think about Olympia, the Eiffel Tower, the Louvre and the Monalisa, Big Ben and the London eye.
 To be able to travel to four countries in a span of 2 weeks is not something that many people my age can say.
 I think about the people I have met along the way and the friendships that were created on this trip and I know that this experience will never be duplicated.
 I definitely feel that I have become an even more cultured man with an even greater respect for those who live in much more poverty then I do.
 I can truly say that this will be a journey I will never forget and on that note this is my Olympic Odyssey and I would like to thank everyone who helped make this quest much more then a class trip."
 Greg F.; Syracuse University.

-Undergraduate students are eligible to apply to this program.
+Undergraduate and graduate students are eligible to apply to this program.

-A group flight is arranged for this program and included in the program fee (program fee TBD) .
+A group flight is arranged for this program and included in the program fee .
 All transportation within Europe is also included in the program fee.

 Students are housed in shared rooms in a hotel in London, Paris, Lausanne, and Athens.
 Breakfast is included throughout the program.
 At least one dinner in each city is also included.
 Students are responsible for the rest of their lunches and dinners.
 Internet is available in all locations.

 Space in this program is limited.
 Applications will be considered on a rolling basis.